ahhhlvin/signboard/README.md

 4. Open the project in IntelliJ and compile it.

-4. Run the sample code.
+4. Invoke the provided run script to run the sample code.

    ```
    $ ./run